iSaluki/phhs6/content/sixth/Business/Units/nd/GreinersGrowthModel.md

 | Alliances     | Growth     | Growth slowing as business runs out of ideas.
 Alliances are sought (including new business owners)                                                                                                                  |

+### Criticisms

+- Like most models - very simplistic
+- Not every business will suffer crises as it grows, many adapt easily
+- Model doesn't really take account of the pace of growth, particularly in an increasingly dynamic online environment